ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/user_defined_parameters.md

  "methanol"
 Contains parameters: a, b, Tc, Pc, Mw
 ```
 Single-component parametes are specified as vectors and pair parameters are specified as matrices.
-Note that you do still need to specify the submodel parameters seperately (in the case of the alpha function above).
+Note that you do still need to specify the submodel parameters separately (in the case of the alpha function above).

 As an additional example, let us now consider a similar case in a SAFT-type equation of state:
 ```julia